Agile Octopus: is it worth it?

 Agile Octopus charges a different rate every 30 minutes, ranging from negative pricing that pays you to use electricity, all the way up to its cap of £1 per kWh.

-Over the past year, customers have typically paid the following amounts at different times:
+Over the 12 months between July 2023 and June 2024, customers typically paid the following amounts at different times:

 Time